Adho Mukha Svanasana – Downward Facing Dog Pose

 Travelling for a conference that has kept you either on your feet or seated all day?
 Back at your hotel room do some longer holds of AMS with hands to wall (inner thumb & forefinger against wall) and your head resting on one of those fluffy pillows.
 Blissed out mind, buffed up biceps.
 Nice.

-Sue Scott – Yoga Jivana
+Sue Everett – Yoga Jivana